-Sales and marketing costs excluding sales commissions to distributors in the U.S. increased to SEK 139.3 million (123.8).
-The increase is partly due to the large cost reductions that affected the previous year and a gradually increasing level of activity in 2021, during periods of reduced pandemic measures, and partly due to the establishment of a hybrid structure in southern Europe.
-Sales commissions to distributors in the United States increased in line with sales growth by SEK 7.0 million to SEK 38.6 million (31.6).
-Research and development costs decreased to SEK 53.0 million (57.9), the decrease is mainly explained by the fact that the FORTIFY study was completed during the second half year.
-Administrative expenses decreased to SEK 44.1 million (45.5) and include costs within the framework of active incentive programs with SEK 5.6 million (8.7).
-Of the total operating expenses, depreciation amounted to SEK 6,5 million (6.9).
+Sales and marketing costs excluding sales commissions and fees increased to SEK 158.1 million (131.31).
+The increase is partly due to the large cost reductions that affected the previous year as an effect of the pandemic.
+Sales commissions and fees increased in line with sales growth by SEK 35.1 million to SEK 80.4 million (45.21).
+Research and development costs remained almost unchanged at SEK 53.1 million (53.0).
+Administrative expenses increased to SEK 73.3 million (44.1) and include costs within the framework of active incentive programs with SEK 28.4 million (5.6).
+Of the total operating expenses, depreciation amounted to SEK 7.5 million (6.5).